donovan/blog/docs/blog/2025-12-23-text-is-king.md

 Dead.
 Killed by HTML5.
 Killed by text.

 People say Flash died because of mobile, because Steve Jobs refused to support it.
 But that's not the whole story.
 Flash died because it was an **impenetrable binary blob** in a world that was standardizing on inspectable text.
-Even WebAssembly, which is literally compiled binary code running in browsers, ships with WAT - a text format specifically for human inspection.

 Text won the internet.
 Every major protocol, every open standard, every piece of infrastructure that matters - text.
 Because when things break at 3 AM, you need to be able to read what's happening.
 You need to grep logs, inspect packets, trace requests.
 Good luck doing that with proprietary binary protocols.